yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/manage-deployments/upgrade-software.md

 - Firewall ports - update your firewall rules to allow incoming TCP traffic on port 18018, which is used by YBC, for all nodes in a universe.

-### Upgrading to v2.18.0
+### Upgrading from versions earlier than v2.18.0

-YBC was introduced for Kubernetes clusters.
+YBC was introduced for Kubernetes clusters in v2.18.0.
 Refer to [Upgrading to 2.16.0](/#upgrading-to-v2-16-0).

-### Upgrading to v2.18.2
+### Upgrading from versions earlier than v2.18.2

-The Node Agent was introduced for all universes.
+The Node Agent was introduced for all universes in v2.18.2.
 Node agent is an RPC service running on a YugabyteDB node, and is used to manage communication between YugabyteDB Anywhere and the nodes in universes.
 Except for Day 0 tasks during initial installation, YBA no longer uses SSH and SCP to manage nodes; instead, YBA connects to the Node agent process listening on port 9000, and performs all its management via this secure connection.
 For more information, refer to the [Node agent FAQ](../../../faq/yugabyte-platform/#node-agent).

 **Impact**

 - On-premises provider - if you use on-premises providers with manually-provisioned nodes, you will need to update your current procedures for manually provisioning instances, to include installing node agent.
-Refer to [Manually provision on-premises nodes](../../configure-yugabyte-platform/set-up-cloud-provider/on-premises-manual/#install-node-agent).
+Refer to [Install node agent](../../configure-yugabyte-platform/set-up-cloud-provider/on-premises-manual/#install-node-agent).

 - Upgrade OS - for universes created using an on-premises provider with manually-provisioned nodes, if your OS patching procedures involve re-installing YugabyteDB software on a node, you will need to update those procedures to accommodate node agent.